libbyshoop/database-book/_sources/09UnaryOps/03Reduce.rst

 Exercises
 ~~~~~~~~~~

 Work on precedence charts for these.
 Decide which of these is bad.
+Note that for each one of these, there will be one input relation and one result relation from the Reduce operator.

+**Beware:** though you may be tempted to just write SQL, show some restraint and simply draw the charts.
+To help with this, try making a copy of
+`this drawio operator template <https://drive.google.com/file/d/1AduoHhvr7ve4gVrcl-9nnoHR1Yne4WQH/view?usp=sharing>`_ in your browser.
+To do this, you will need to access this Google Drive file and make a copy in your own Google Drive space.
+You can use it in diagrams.net.

   1. Find each country of town.